INRIA/scikit-learn-mooc/slides/linear_model.md

 linear model can overfit: it assigns non-zero weights to associations by chance.

-As described in a previous lecture, the problem with overfit is that the model learns a decision function that is too complicated: here the non-zero associations to unrelated factors such as wearing red socks.
+As described in a previous lecture, the problem with overfit is that the model learns a decision function that is too complicated: here the non-zero associations to unrelated factors such as the Zodiac sign of the first owner.
 As a consequence, the model generalizes poorly.

 The solution is to regularize the model: to foster less complex solutions.
 For this purpose, a linear model can be regularized by